Sat.Dec 03, 2016 - Fri.Dec 09, 2016

 Hppy

 The holiday season is one of the busiest times of the year for many companies.
 Many CEOs and managers are stressed out because they need to close deals fast and make plans for the new year.
 At the same time, they must deal with employees asking for days off, and the whole working environment becomes extremely tense.
 However, there are ways to stay organized and on schedule with projects.
-The holiday season is at the same time special.

 article thumbnail